Chapter 9 BWV 178 Wo Gott der Herr nicht bei uns hält

 The long and extended final notes of each chorale phrase form another interesting characteristic of this movement.
 Sometimes all four parts sustain a bare octave (phrases 1 and 3, bars 18-19 and 49-50) allowing the orchestra to continue unimpeded with semi-quavers and chordal progressions.
 Concluding the remaining phrases, the lower voices join in the fun, stressing key words under extended notes sustained by the sopranos.
 The variety of the vocal contrapuntal writing is astonishing.

 But it is the nature of recitative to be fragmented and sparse and to lack variety of texture or timbre.
-So Bach's solution seems to have been to splice in phrases of recitative, arioso, instrumental ritornello and/or chorale, often (but not always) changing the tempo and generally aiming for the greatest possible range of musical contrast.
+So Bach's solution seems to have been to splice in phrases of recitative, arioso, instrumental ritornello and/or chorale, often (but not always) changing the tempo, thus generally aiming for the greatest possible range of musical contrast.

 The chorale phrases are made easily recognizable by the underpinning of a treading quaver bass line.
 This is formed through an extremely economical development of a simple four-note quaver motive in the continuo, its shape derived directly from the chorale tune.